MicrosoftDocs/architecture-center/docs/anti-patterns/chatty-io/index.md

 [Data Consistency guidance][data-consistency-guidance] for details).

 - Data buffered in memory to optimize write requests is vulnerable if the application crashes and may be lost.
-If the data rate is bursty or relatively sparse, buffering the data in an external durable queue (such as [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/)) may be more appropriate to protect against losing a significant amount of in-memory buffered data.
+If the data rate is bursty <<RBC: Is there another word we can use here?
+This isn't a common term (on 24 hits on MSDN library) it seems fairly clear, but I wonder if ESL readers will understand it?>> or relatively sparse, buffering the data in an external durable queue (such as [Event Hubs](http://azure.microsoft.com/en-us/services/event-hubs/)) may be more appropriate to protect against losing a significant amount of in-memory buffered data.

 ## <a name="Consequences"></a>Consequences of the solution